 Management has made impairment assessment based on the difference between projected rental income and actual inflows and involved an external valuer for valuation of investment properties.
-Based on the assessment, market value of the properties are not less than carrying value.
-Based on the assessment made an impairment loss of AED 14,846 thousand (2022: AED nil thousand) was reversed during the year.
+Based on the assessment, market value of the properties is not less than carrying value.
+Management has assessed that the impairment of AED 3,479 thousand is adequate but not excess and an impairment loss of AED Nil thousand (2023: AED 14,846 thousand) was reversed during the year.